dermatthias/metaheuristics/README.md

 # Metaheuristics for Clojure

 Metaheuristics for Clojure is a Clojure library for common metaheuristic algorithms.
+It uses Agents to parallel compute the fitness functions, so there will be a distinct speedup on multi-core machines.
+It's tested on a *dual* 4-core Intel Xeon (W5580), where it ran 6.3 times faster than on a single core.

 ## Usage